Russian and Chinese companies 'most likely to bribe'

 The Netherlands and Switzerland came top, while the UK ranked eighth, just ahead of the US and France.

-Bribery was reportedly most common to win public sector works and construction contracts.'No integrity'
+Bribery was reportedly most common to win public sector works and construction contracts.

 "It is of particular concern that China and Russia are at the bottom of the index," said TI in its report.